 - Enter their tenant's home to carry out any of their responsibilities.
 For example, to repair an issue, or to inspect the unit for damage.

 - Make changes to the lease agreement so long as they get their tenant's consent.

-- Receive a notice when a tenant looks to vacate their rented premises.
+- Receive a written notice when tenants are looking to vacate their rental.

-- Be notified when their tenant wishes to leave the premises for an extended period of time.
+- Receive proper notice when their tenant wishes to leave the unit for an extended period of time.

-- Evict the tenant for failing to abide by the terms of the lease agreement.
+- Evict the tenant for failing to abide by the lease or rental agreements terms.